fluxcd/kustomize-controller/docs/spec/v1beta1/kustomization.md

 kustomize.toolkit.fluxcd.io/substitute: disabled
 ```

-Substitution needs to be defined opt-in.
-If not at least a single variable or resource to substitute from is defined, no var substitution is performed.
-So even expressions which should evaluate to a default value won't be evaluated.
-To enable var substitution, just set at least one variable which will enable var substitution for the Kustomization, if you don't have any other variables on the Kustomization.
+Substitution of variables only happens if at least a single variable or resource to substitute
+from is defined.
+This may cause issues if you rely on expressions which should evaluate to a
+default, even if no other variables are configured.
+To work around this, one can set an
+arbitrary key/value pair to enable the substitution of variables.
 For example:

 ```
 apiVersion: kustomize.toolkit.fluxcd.io/v1beta1